conterra/mapapps-featureinfo-highlight/README.md

 # FeatureInfo Highlight
+⚠️ This bundle is no longer needed in map.apps 4.15 or later.

 This bundle highlights the geometry of a feature whose information is displayed in a popup.

 ![Screenshot Highlight Sample App](https://github.com/conterra/mapapps-featureinfo-highlight/blob/master/screenshot.JPG)